Dog-Friendly Destinations in Massachusetts

 Follow a 2.5 mile trail through the city and learn about Boston's expansive revolutionary past.
 You can take a guided tour or go self-guided.
 It's also a great way to see the city and there are plenty of great spots along the way such as the Boston Common, Fanueil Hall Marketplace (food and shopping), and the North End (Boston's Italian neighborhood with great bakeries, cafes, and restaurants).

 The North End is nice to walk around any time but it's a blast on summer weekends when they hold weekly festivals in different sections of the neighborhood celebrating various saints.
 There's food, music, and usually a parade featuring the saint' statute adorned in dollar bills.
 The most famous is St. Anthony's, the last weekend in August.

-The Liberty Hotel hosts Yappier Hour from 5:30 to 8:00 in the summer months.
+The dog-friendly Liberty Hotel hosts Yappier Hour from 5:30 to 7:00 on Wednesdays during the summer months.
 Enjoy cocktails and apps from restaurant Clink's menu.
 Of course there are dog treats as well!

 Boston's South End Neighborhood

 Easily the most dog-friendly neighborhood in Boston, the South End features more than one off-leash park (Check out Peter's Park), dog bakery Polka Dog, and water bowls outside of numerous shops (many of which have a resident pooch).
 Many restaurants also allow you to dine al fresco with your dog.
 In case you're looking for a reason to eat cupcakes, the South End Buttery donates a portion of its cupcake sales to animal causes.